iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Sometimes I walk fast and the tracker doesn't register it as brisk.
 I didn't realise the phone had to be on my person; not in a handbag.<br> :date: __2021-04-30 12:50:55__

 > The first couple of minutes don't register however brisk you walk so it's best not to stop.
 Otherwise it's a good help to measuring your walks<br> :date: __2021-04-28 08:54:51__

-> Simple and effective.
-Generally accurate on my brisk walks, but some long, slow walks with my wife show short brisk periods that I doubt happened.
-Not an issue though.<br> :date: __2021-04-27 09:50:06__

-> Handy reminder especially the brisk challenges.easy to use.<br> :date: __2021-04-26 20:31:55__